Masoor Lentil and Chickpea Dal Recipe

 Breakdown of Ingredients

-Whole Masoor Lentils (Brown lentils) – I’ve used whole lentils however if you have red split lentils they will also work really well.
-They are packed with fibre and are a really cheap ingredient to use which is perfect if you’re cooking on a budget / student cooking.
+Whole Masoor Lentils (Brown lentils) – Using whole lentils for this recipe to give a chunky texture to the dal.
+You can use red split lentils for this dal, which will cook in around 20 minutes.
+Masoor Lentils are packed with fibre and are a really cheap ingredient to use which is perfect if you’re cooking on a budget.

-Chickpeas- Like lentils, they are a cheap ingredient and perfect for bulking out dishes when cooking in a large batch.
+Chickpeas- Like lentils, chickpeas are a cheap ingredient and perfect for bulking out dishes.

 Frying- Fry off the onion, ginger and chilli first for a few minutes before adding the finely chopped garlic cloves.
 This helps prevent the garlic from burning as it only takes around 1 minute to fry off.